One of the main questions I’ve had lately is about where to source the best yoga props for a home practice.

-But if you want one – go for it.
+So if you want/need one – go for it.
 You can get some really lovely ones at TheOMShop (that’s where my cork ones came from, but I can’t see them on there now, you might need to ask Jenna about that).

 Or you can go for plain and simple with one of the other online shops.

 It’s so easy to manage with a makeshift strap at home, these come last on my list.
 You can use a scarf, tie, rolled up towel, even a pair of tights…

 Plus, we don’t use the straps that often in my classes.